LibrariesHacked/librarieshacked.github.io/_posts/2024-11-04-basic-libraries-cleaning.md.md

-- Trimmed whitespace either end of all data entries
+- Trimmed extra whitespace at either end of all data entries
 - Corrected mismatches between the 'Reporting Service' and 'Upper Tier Local Authority'.
 On a few occasions these are legitimately different, but generally not.
 - Suffolk reported that the Prison Library HMP Bure was in Norwich upper tier local authority.
-The authority should be Norfolk, but it is correct that Suffolk libraries operate the prison library, and are therefore the reporting service.
+The upper tier authority should be Norfolk, but it is correct that Suffolk libraries operate the prison library, and are the reporting service.
-- Westminster reported that Paddington Children's Library is in London UTLA - this should just have just been set to Westminster.
 - Standardised 10 of the names used in the 'Reporting service' column to easier match them to unique identifiers
 - Standardised 10 of the names used in the 'Upper tier local authority' column to easier match these to unique identifiers.
 - Cleared non-postcode text from the postcode column e.g. 'No registered public address'